 "We have a responsibility in our time, as others have had in theirs, not be prisoners of history but to shape history."

 Jalyn Ingalls joined the Colorado Health Institute in January 2018 as a Research Analyst.
+She was promoted to Policy Analyst in December 2018.

 She received a bachelor’s degree in Economics from Albion College in Albion, Mich., with a focus on Health Policy.
 She then earned a master’s degree in Health and Risk Communication from Michigan State University (MSU) in 2016.
 Her graduate work included writing and implementing federally funded grants investigating the application of behavior change theory to health issues.